pebble-hacks/cordova-plugin-pebblekit/README.md

 If you're running the app on an iOS device:

+Enable web insecptor on your iOS device
+1. Open the settings app
+2. Select `Safari`
+3. Select `Advaned`
+4. Ensure `Web Inspector` is on

 1. Open safari
-2. Make sure the `Develop` menu item is available in the menu bar
+3. Make sure the `Develop` menu item is available in the menu bar
     1. `Preferences`
     2. `Advanced`
     3. Check the `show Develop menu in the menu bar` checkbox
-3. Open the web inspector for your application
+4. Open the web inspector for your application
     1. `Develop`
     2. `<Name of iOS device>`
     3. `<Name of html page running in webview>` (likely `index.html`)